 - The Goldendoodle is a very intelligent, obedient, and trainable dog

-The Goldendoodle is a popular designer dog breed that is a top favorite with the nation.
-And as you can see, that’s for a good reason!
+The Goldendoodle is a popular designer dog breed that is a top favorite in the U.S. And as you can see, that’s for a good reason!
 He is loving, fun, clever, sweet, and affectionate.
 And did we mention cute as heck?

 You’ll be the apple of his eye, and he’ll be the best canine companion anyone could wish for, as long as you can offer him the basic dog necessities.
 As well as the exercise and company that he needs and craves, he is bound to make a great four-legged addition to your family!